-TOPIC ВМР Observations and Monitoring Contractors will monitor for the presence of ESA-listed species during all aspects of the permitted action.
-A responsible party (permittee, site manager, project supervisor) will designate a competent observer to search/monitor work sites and the areas adjacent to the authorized work area for ESA-listed species.
-Observers will survey the area before the start of work each day, including before resumption of work following any break of more than one-half hour.
-Monitoring Plan The State and FHWA will ensure that a monitoring plan, developed by the Contractor prior to start of construction, identifies the methods, equipment, communication, and all necessary measures to adequately observe ESA-listed marine species in the affected areas and communicate with workers.
-The Contractor will ensure that trained competent observers are exclusively looking for ESA-listed marine species at the work site during active construction adjacent to marine habitat and not assigned to other tasks.
-Trained competent observers shall report to the Contractor when motile ESA-listed marine species are within 50 meters (54.7 yards, 164 feet) of the proposed work and halt work and shall only begin/resume after the animals have voluntarily departed the area.
-If Hawaiian green sea turtle, Hawksbill sea turtle, or Hawaiian monk seal are noticed in the area after work has already begun, that work may continue only if, in the best judgment of the Contractor's project supervisor, there is no way for the activity to adversely affect the animal(s).
-Human Interaction The Contractor will ensure that project-related personnel will not attempt to disturb, touch, ride, feed, or otherwise intentionally interact with any protected species.
-Inspections The Contractor's project manager or heavy equipment operators will perform daily pre-work equipment inspections for leaks.
+TOPIC ВМР Observations and Monitoring Contractors will monitor for the presence of ESA-listed species during all aspects of the permitted action. • A responsible party (permittee, site manager, project supervisor) will designate a competent observer to search/monitor work sites and the areas adjacent to the authorized work area for ESA-listed species. • Observers will survey the area before the start of work each day, including Monitoring Plan before resumption of work following any break of more than one-half hour.
+The State and FHWA action agency will ensure that a monitoring plan developed by the Contractor prior to start of construction, identifies the methods, equipment, communication, and all necessary measures to adequately observe ESA-listed marine species in the affected areas and communicate with workers. • Contractor will ensure that trained, competent observers are exclusively looking for ESA-listed marine species at the work site during active construction adjacent to marine habitat and not assigned to other tasks. • Trained competent observers shall report to the Contractor workers when motile ESA-listed marine species are within 50 meters (54.7 yards, 164 feet) of the proposed work and halt work and shall only begin/resume after the animals have voluntarily departed the area.
+If Hawaiian green sea turtle, Hawksbill sea turtle, or Hawaiian monk seal listed species are noticed in the area after work has already begun, that work may continue only if, in the best judgment of the Contractor's project supervisor, there is no way for the activity to adversely affect the animal(s).
+Human Interaction Contractor will ensure that project-related personnel will not attempt to disturb, touch, ride, feed, or otherwise intentionally interact with any protected species.
+Inspections Contractor's project manager or heavy equipment operators will perform daily prework equipment inspections for leaks.
 Detection of leaks will result in postponing or halting the use of heavy equipment until the leak is repaired and the equipment cleaned.
 The action agency will ensure that observers are exclusively looking for ESA-listed marine species at the work site and not assigned to other tasks.
-The Contractor's worksite will have sufficient materials to contain and clean possible spills.
-The Contractor's equipment storage will occur in an appropriate staging area designed to prevent unexpected spills when equipment is not in use or during fueling.
+Contractor's worksite will have sufficient materials to contain and clean possible spills.
+Contractor's equipment storage will occur in an appropriate staging area designed to prevent unexpected spills when equipment is not in use or during fueling.
 Drip pans will also be maintained beneath construction equipment.
 The contractor must keep the water free of debris.
 Night Work Night work will not be allowed during the sea turtle nesting/hatching period and seabird fledgling period (May 1 -December 15).
+Avoid nighttime work during the nesting and hatching season, which extends from May through December.